martinkoster/actionfx/actionfx-core/README.md

 Attribute 					| Description
 --------------------------- | -------------------------------------------------
-`name`                     | The name of the field inside the model class.
+`propertyName`            | The name of the field inside the model class.
+The value can be also a nested path using the "." notation for Java beans.
 `controlId`               | The ID of the control that shall be mapped to the field name in the model class.
+`targetProperty`          | The control's target property that shall be used as binding target.
+Default is the user value of the control (`USERVALUE`).
+Other possible values are `VALUE` (text in a text field - but which is the user value at the same time) or `ITEMS` (e.g. items in a table view or list view).

 **Example:**